phax/en16931-cii2ubl/README.md

 # Usage

 This is a pure Java library and not a self-contained conversion tool.
-You can convert CII D16B invoices following the EN 16931 rules to both UBL 2.1 and UBL 2.2.
+You can convert CII D16B invoices following the EN 16931 rules to different UBL versions.
 The entrance classes are:
-* `com.helger.en16931.cii2ubl.CIIToUBL21Converter`
+* Create UBL 2.1: `com.helger.en16931.cii2ubl.CIIToUBL21Converter`
-* `com.helger.en16931.cii2ubl.CIIToUBL22Converter`
+* Create UBL 2.2: `com.helger.en16931.cii2ubl.CIIToUBL22Converter`
+* Create UBL 2.3: `com.helger.en16931.cii2ubl.CIIToUBL23Converter` (since v1.3.0)

 The main conversion method is called `convertCIItoUBL` and takes either a `File` as input or a pre-parsed `un.unece.uncefact.data.standard.crossindustryinvoice._100.CrossIndustryInvoiceType` object (that reading is done with class `com.helger.cii.d16b.CIID16BReader` from [ph-cii](https://github.com/phax/ph-cii)).
 Additionally an `ErrorList` object must be provided as a container for all the errors that occur.

+The conversion is deemed successful, if a non-`null` object is returned **and** if the error list contains no error (`errorList.containsNoError ()`).

 ## Maven usage